quietui/quiet/docs/about.md

 **But be warned…**

-Expect a long beta period.
-Expect breaking changes.
+Expect things to take time.
+Expect experimental things to break.
 Expect that issues and <abbr title="Pull requests">PRs</abbr> will be closed when they don't align with my vision for the project.
-Expect that features will land when I get around to them.
-Expect me to be very picky about what makes it into the library, the quality of code, and every other aspect of how the project is maintained.
+Expect that features will land when I get around to them. ==Expect me to be very picky about what makes it into the library==, the quality of code, and every other aspect of how the project is maintained.
 Expect that I won't always want to accept a PR because I consider it out of scope or want to take my own shot at it.

 _With all due respect, I'm not building this for you.
 I'm building it for me._